have us call you right now.

 • Plan CO2 reduction: Only by knowing your sources of emissions can you implement targeted reduction measures.

-• Comply with reporting obligations: Increasing regulations (such as the CSRD) in the EU require transparency about emissions.
+• Comply with reporting obligations: Increasing regulations in the EU require transparency about emissions.

 • Strengthen your sustainability image: Customers, investors, and partners value transparency and climate action.